pdmosses/pdmosses.github.io/content/research/msos/index.md

 specifications use explicit labels only for emitted information, and the label components for any contextual and mutable information are left implicit.

+> In contrast to a transition system specification in process algebra,
+> a structural operational semantics (SOS) of a programming language usually involves auxiliary entities:
+> stores, environments, etc.
+> When specifying SOS rules, particular auxiliary entities often need to be propagated unchanged
+> between premises and conclusions.
+> The standard technique is to make such propagation explicit, using variables.
+> However, referring to all entities that need to be propagated *unchanged* in each rule can be tedious,
+> and it hinders direct reuse of rules in different language descriptions.
+>
+> This paper proposes a new interpretation of SOS rules,
+> such that each auxiliary entity is *implicitly* propagated in all rules in which it is not mentioned.
+> The main benefits include significant notational simplification of SOS rules and much-improved reusability. > This new interpretation of SOS rules is based on the same foundations as Modular SOS,
+> but avoids the notational overhead of grouping auxiliary entities together in labels.
+>
+> After motivating and explaining implicit propagation,
+> the paper considers the foundations of SOS and Modular SOS specifications,
+> and defines the meaning of SOS specifications with implicit propagation
+> by translating them to Modular SOS.
+> It then shows how implicit propagation can simplify various rules found in the SOS literature.
+>
+> --- <cite>[Implicit Propagation in Structural Operational Semantics]</cite>

 The [CBS] meta-notation for component-based semantics incorporates an combination of I-MSOS and term rewriting.

 [PLanCompS]: ../plancomps/